-The 2181 Series VCAs are designed to be operated with zero source impedance at pins 2 and 3, and a high ($\geq 50~\text{k}\Omega$) source impedance at pin 4.
-To realize all the performance designed into a 2181, keep the source impedance of the control voltage driver well under $50~\Omega$.
+The 2180 Series VCAs are designed to be operated with zero source impedance at pins 2 and 3, and an infinite source impedance at pin 4. (pin 4 should be left open.)
+To realize all the performance designed into a 2180, keep the source impedance of the control voltage driver well under $50~\Omega$.